-- It is also called a Capacitor-Start-and-Run motor. - A capacitor, of small size, is chosen such that the motor has a uniform rotating magnetic field at some specific load, and it will behave like a three-phase Induction motor at that point.
+- ✓ It is also called a Capacitor-Start-and-Run motor. - A capacitor, of small size, is chosen such that the motor has a uniform rotating magnetic field at some specific load, and it will behave like a three-phase Induction motor at that point. - ✓ The capacitor stays in series with the Auxiliary winding all the time, as shown in the Figure next.

-- At normal loads, it is more efficient, has a higher power factor, and has a smoother torque than an ordinary single phase Induction motor. - ✓ It has less starting torque than a Capacitor-Start motor, because the capacitor is sized to balance the currents in the Main and the Auxiliary windings at normal conditions only. - Since the starting current is much greater than the normal (rated) current, a capacitor that balances the phases (magnetomotive forces) under normal loads leaves them very unbalanced under starting conditions.
+- At normal loads, it is more efficient, has a higher power factor, and has a smoother torque than an ordinary single phase Induction motor. - It has less starting torque than a Capacitor-Start motor, because the capacitor is sized to balance the currents in the Main and the Auxiliary windings at normal conditions only. - Since the starting current is much greater than the normal (rated) current, a capacitor that balances the phases (magnetomotive forces) under normal loads leaves them very unbalanced under starting conditions. - ✓ The torque-speed characteristic of a Permanent Split-Capacitor motor is shown in the Figure below.